-With baby led weaning there are lots of safe options for meat for your baby.
+With baby led weaning there are lots of safe options for meat for your baby that can be served in an age appropriate way.
 For those early days before your baby is tearing off chunks of things, you can simply grill a piece of meat for them.
 Sirloin or tenderloin tend to be the best meat for babies, you're aiming for tender cuts.

 How to Serve Meat to Babies

 Cut the meat into strips that are the width of two adult fingers and serve to your baby as pictured here.
 The idea is for your baby to suck on it and remove the juices, which are rich in iron.

 While they won't truly be eating a lot of the meat portion of the food, simply chewing on it with their gums gives early eaters a leg up when it comes to chewing later on.
 It helps them to practice how to put food in their molar area, and lets them really get the hang of chomping down hard.

 You don't get that from a lot of other foods, and it is one of the reasons that I recommend with baby led weaning starting with strips of meat.

 Once your baby is able to tear things off with their teeth you will need to serve it another way to prevent it from becoming a choking hazard.
 For some babies this takes awhile, for others they do it relatively quickly after starting to eat.

 Once your baby can no longer eat meat in strips, there are still several ways you can serve them meat.
 When they have mastered their pincer grasp (meaning they can pick things up with their thumb and forefinger), you can cut tender cuts of meat into pinky nail size pieces.